 I SUBSCRIBE TO SEVERAL NEWSLETTERS, which deliver a videos to my mailbox every day.
 Most of these are short and meant to bring a smile to the viewer.
 In my case, a smile that early in the morning is appreciated, especially when accompanied by a mug of French roasted coffee.

+I was going to post it on Facebook and write something pithy like, “Sounds like every woman I have ever known—and half the men.”
 But, Berni watched the video and I ran my idea past her.
 She suggested that instead I send the video to some people in my life, all of whom I care about, each of whom is lost in blame.

 I immediately responded with, “No. They might actually watch the video and learn something .
 Then they might put this new knowledge into action, and change their lives for the better.
 And they might not like this—and then you know what would happen?”